 - On the sidebar, select Reports in the list of page options.

 - Select Functional maps; the functional maps page displays.

 - Select Program from the left Nav menu.

 - Under the Track section, select Functional Maps; the functional maps page displays.

 To create a functional map, follow these steps:

-- Click the Add Functional Map button on the top-right of the page; the New Functional Map panel displays.
+- On the functional maps page, select the Add Functional Map button on the top-right of the page; the New Functional Map panel displays.

 - Enter a Name and Description for the functional map in the corresponding fields, and then click the Save button.